runninghare/typescript-definition-finder-mcp/README.md

    - The absolute path to the current TypeScript file
    - Example: `/path/to/your/project/src/index.ts`

-2. `line_number` (number):
+2. `line_content` (string):
-   - The 1-based line number where the symbol appears
+   - The entire line containing the symbol you want to find the definition of
+   - Used to locate the correct line in the file
-   - Must be the exact line where the symbol is used
+   - Must match the line exactly as it appears in the file

 3. `column_number` (number):
    - The 1-based column number where the symbol starts